 When getting in and out of your car, it can be second nature to put items on the hood, roof or trunk of your car throughout the day.
 From keys, to coffee cups and even groceries, if your hands are full, your car’s exterior might become a temporary surface to hold these items.

 However, something as small as your keys has the potential to scratch the finish on your car.
 Heavier items can leave permanent dents in your hood, roof or trunk, especially if items are stored on your car for longer periods of time.
 Even if your car is sitting in your garage, if it has items on top of it, your car’s exterior is at risk.
 Try to utilize extra storage and shelving in your garage to prevent dings and scratches on your car from storing items on it.

 • Get Comprehensive Coverage

-Not all vehicle owners have comprehensive coverage, leaving them to pay for hail damage out-of-pocket.
-Most insurance companies offer comprehensive coverage options that cover anything from a minor hail storm to a tree falling on your hood, for instance.
-Check with your insurance company to determine what their policy is for hail.
-This is a good thing to have “just in case,” because if you do fall victim to hail damage, all you need to pay is a deductible.
+Not all vehicle owners have comprehensive coverage, leaving them to pay for weather-related damage out-of-pocket.
+Most insurance companies offer comprehensive coverage options that cover anything from a minor hailstorm to a tree falling on your hood, for instance.
+Check with your insurance company to determine what their policy is for this type of damage.
+This is a good precaution to have “just in case,” because if you do fall victim to weather or hail damage, all you need to pay is a deductible.